 If wait states are required to extend a byte access cycle, then the time in the cycle at which MemBAcc needs to be asserted is delayed (relative to the falling edge of notMemCE) by one TPCLPCL for each wait state inserted (see figure 7.9).
 MemWait also needs to be re-asserted for the second byte accessed (MemA0 is high), to extend this cycle.
-The timing requirements of the second assertion of wait are identical to the first except that the timing is relative to the equivalent rising edge of ProcClockOut in the second byte accesses can be different.
+The timing requirements of the second assertion of wait are identical to the first except that the timing is relative to the equivalent rising edge of ProcClockOut in the second byte access.
+Note that the number of wait states inserted in the even and odd byte accesses can be different.

-T225-25 Symbol Parameter Min Max Units Notes TPCHWtH MemWait asserted after ProcClockOut high 20 ns TPCHWtL MemWait low after ProcClockOut high 40 ns
+T225-20E Symbol Parameter Min Max Units Notes TPCHWtH MemWait asserted after ProcClockOut high 25 ns TPCHWtL MemWait low after ProcClockOut high 45 ns